pantheon-systems/documentation/source/_docs/guides/front-end-performance.md

 ### Send Only as Many Bytes as Needed
 Resizing an image so that you only send 200x200 pixels instead of 4000x4000 is a good start.
 The next step is ensuring that the file containing those 200 pixels is as small as it could possibly be without reducing the image quality.
 This task is commonly called "smushing" and unfortunately there is not a great native PHP option.

-The Pantheon Global CDN does not offer image optimization as a feature, but sites that rely on a third part CDN service provider for this can continue doing so by stacking their CDN configuration in front of Pantheon's.
+The Pantheon Global CDN does not offer image optimization as a feature, but sites that rely on a third-party CDN service provider might have the option of smushing at the CDN level.

 For images that are a part of your theme or module/plugin, you can smush them before committing them to Git with an application like [ImageOptim](https://imageoptim.com/mac){.external}.